-If you can, spend at least one day in Page to see some of the most unique natural miracles in Arizona.
+If you can, spend at least one day in Page to see some of the most unique natural wonders in the entire state of Arizona.

-The Ultimate Itinerary for One Day in Page, Arizona
+The Ultimate One Day in Page Itinerary: How to Spend One Day in Arizona

-Welcome to Arizona, home to unusual natural formations that allures millions of people from all over the world.
+Welcome to Arizona, home to unusual natural formations that allure millions of people from all over the world.
 The first place to see here is of course the famous Grand Canyon.
-However, it should be not the only destination on your ultimate Arizona itinerary.
+Yet it should be not the only destination on your Arizona itinerary.
 This is especially true if you want to get off the beaten path and explore more of this southwestern state.
-If that’s the case, we firmly believe that spending one day in Page, Arizona is an absolute must.
+If that’s the case, we firmly believe that spending one day in Page is an absolute must.

-To prove this, two weeks ago we went on our longest road trip and crossed three states in one night.
+To prove this, two weeks ago we went on our longest road trip so far and crossed three states in one night.
 Driving almost nonstop for nine hours from Los Angeles to Arizona is never easy.
-But it always pays off tenfold.
-Without further ado, let me share our complete itinerary for one day in Page, Arizona.
+But it always pays off in the end, especially when your final destination is Page.

-HERE IS OUR ULTIMATE ITINERARY FOR ONE DAY IN PAGE, ARIZONA:
+THE ULTIMATE ITINERARY FOR ONE DAY IN PAGE, ARIZONA

 Things to Know about Antelope Canyon

 - The place has two canyons: Upper Antelope Canyon and Lower Antelope Canyon.
-They are pretty similar and differ mostly in their inner structures, forms, and shapes.
+They are pretty similar, differing mostly in their inner structures, forms, and shapes.

 - Upper Antelope Canyon is the most visited of two of them.
 Moreover, there is no age restriction.
-Everybody from infants to adults and seniors can put this place on their one day in Page itinerary.
+Everybody from infants to adults and seniors can safely add this place to their Page itinerary.
 Lower Antelope Canyon is open only for people of six years of age and older.

 - You have to take a tour.
 Only guided tours are allowed inside the canyons.
 A tour usually lasts one hour and a half.

 With the young kids, we could visit only Upper Antelope Canyon.
 Our tour was schedule for 10:00 a.m.
-At this time, George, our guide drove us about three miles to the entrance of the canyon.
-From there the journey continued on foot with George guiding and narrating our little adventure from the start to the end.
-From a short introductory, it was obvious that our tour guide was a very skillful photographer.
-He did such a great job showing us all tricks with lighting and places to take the best pictures inside Antelope Canyon.
+At this time, George, our guide drove us about three miles to the entrance to the canyon.
+From here the journey continued on foot through the canyon and back to where we had started from.

-The second place on our one day in Page itinerary was undoubtedly Horseshoe Bend.
-Normally, we would’ve parked just a few feet from a short hiking trail to this remarkable Arizona attraction.
-But since the parking lot was under construction, all visitors had to leave their cars about a mile further down the road and take Horseshoe Bend shuttle.
+The second place on our One Day in Page itinerary was remarkable Horseshoe Bend.
+Normally, you would park just a few feet from a short hiking trail leading to this epic attraction.
+But since the parking lot was under construction, all visitors had to leave their cars about a mile farther down the road and take Horseshoe Bend shuttle.
 The ride didn’t take more than five minutes and costed $5 for a round trip.

 When we finally got off the shuttle, a well-trodden trail led us the famous site near Page.
-In majority of times, bright colors on Instagram pictures don’t represent the actual colors of the nature.
-So I was ready for slightly less impressive images of Horseshoe Bend compared to the images I saw online.
-But even a gloomy day in Page made me realize how mistaken I was.
-The place was absolutely incredible.
-Yellowish rocks, massive cliffs, and blue green waters of the Colorado River make Horseshoe Bend one of the must-visit destinations in the state of Arizona.
+Often bright colors on Instagram pictures don’t represent the actual shades of nature.
+So I was ready for slightly less impressive images of Horseshoe Bend compared those I’d seen online.

 Quick Stop at Lake Powell

 After such a beautiful day in Page, we were running out of time.
-A long ride to Sedona still awaited us.
+A long ride to Sedona awaited us.
 With limited time on our hands, we made a quick stop at Lake Powell.
 Unfortunately, we couldn’t rent a boat or kayak and explore it deeper.
-Nevertheless, even a leisurely walk near the lake was enough to show its magnificence and beauty.
+Nevertheless, even a leisurely walk along its shore was enough to appreciate its magnificence and beauty.